cloudflare/workers-docs/content/reference/runtime/apis/cache.md

 ### In the Preview

 The Service Workers Cache API is currently unimplemented in the Cloudflare Workers Preview.
-Cache API operations which would function normally in production will not throw any errors, but will have no effect.
-Notably, `cache.match()` will always return undefined, and `cache.delete()`will always return false.
-When you deploy your script to production, its caching behavior will function as expected.
+Cache API operations in the previewer will have no impact.
+To test, one must deploy the Worker on a zone.

 ### Methods